 First off, don’t panic.

 Sometimes the forecast says 90% chance of rain, and no rain falls at the location of the shoot, while 5 miles away it’s raining.
-If it rains on the way to the shoot, sometimes it stops by the time we arrive.
-I try not to cancel a shoot unless the weather forecast is telling us it will lightning, hail, flood, spawn tornados, and be so unsafe that even driving will be dangerous.
+If it rains on the way to the shoot, it might stop by the time we arrive.
+I try not to cancel a shoot unless the weather forecast is telling us it will lightning, hail, flood, and be so unsafe that even driving will be dangerous.

-This is a good option if the rain is scattered showers, or is on it’s way out of the area.
-Sometimes we have to wait out the rain in the parking lot for 15 minutes and then all is well.
-I do not book back to back shoots, because I want to be fully concentrating on you, and leave time for rain delays.
+This is a good option if the rain is scattered showers, or is on the way out of the area.
+Sometimes we wait out the rain in the parking lot for 15 minutes and then all is well.
+I don’t book back to back shoots, because I want to be fully concentrating on you, and leave time for rain delays.

-I have a wonderful clear umbrella that fits two people under it nicely.
+Also, I have a wonderful clear umbrella that fits two people under it nicely.
 This can be fun for engagement and maternity shoots.
 If your kids have cute rain gear it will make for cute family photos in the rain.
-My camera bodies are weather sealed.
-I also have little rain jackets for them.
+My camera bodies are weather sealed, and I have little camera rain jackets for them.

-If our weather forecast says rain, I will check in with you the day before the shoot and talk about alternate locations.
-We will still plan to meet at the shoot location, but change to the alternate location if it’s obvious that rain is on the way thirty minutes to an an hour before the shoot.
+If our weather forecast says rain, I’ll check in with you the day before the shoot and talk about alternate locations.
+We still plan to meet at the shoot location, but change to the alternate location if it’s obvious that rain is on the way thirty minutes to an an hour before the shoot.

-There are many indoor locations around the Twin Cities where we can shoot.
+We can pick an indoor location for your portraits.
+The Como Conservatory is a great place.
+Down town Chaska has a gazebo that’s sheltered from the rain.
 Your home is also an option.
 A lot of people get nervous about photos in their home because I might see their dirty dishes or a pile of laundry.
 All I can say is I’ll show you mine if you show me yours.
 For a photo shoot at home, one corner of a room is all you need.

 What about a studio?
-If you’ve hired a photographer because they specialize in location and outdoor portraits like I do, you will not be happy with studio portraits.
+If you’ve hired a photographer like me who specializes in location and outdoor portraits, you will not be happy with studio portraits.
 It’s worth making adjustments to get the pictures you want.
 Even an alternative indoor location will make you happier than a studio shoot.

 Option 3: Reschedule

 I try my hardest to not reschedule a shoot, because I know your time is valuable.
-However, if there is a warning issued by the National Weather Service indicating weather conditions are dangerous to drive in, or you have your heart set on your outdoor location, we can reschedule and it will be no big deal.
+However, if there’s a statement issued by the National Weather Service indicating weather conditions are dangerous, or you have your heart set on a specific outdoor location, we can reschedule and it will be no big deal.
 When I plan I always leave a little wiggle room for reschedules.